ON BEING A JUNIOR WEB DEVELOPER

 Today, I haven't found the answer to properly launch my app and it's okay.
 Afterall, I am not in a hurry and I want to make things right.
 My main goal was to create the app and eventually launching them.
 So close to the next level but this can be done later.

-As much as I’d like to get all my project online as soon as I wish, I also know that some stuffs take time.
+As much as I’d like to get all my project online as soon as I wish, I also know that some kind of stuff take time.
 Taking a quick break is also a good idea.
 Today I’ve decided to postpone the launch of my apps on the app store until I’ll have a bit more knowledges and experiences.
 Maybe it will be next year or maybe in two weeks after discussing the matter with someone who knows how to...

 I am not a Master in every domain and that's all fine!

-Oh Apache!
+Oh, Apache!
 What did you do?